 The department’s program leadership is committed to providing the highest level of residency education.
 Our mentorship program matches residents with attendings who provide support and guidance, and our advanced surgical curriculum helps you become a skilled and confident ophthalmic surgeon.
 Our complete didactic schedule is supplemented with a visiting lecture series and conference seminars.

-The diversity of our teaching sites remains one of the highlights of our program.
-The combination of NYC Health + Hospitals/Bellevue, the VA NY Harbor Healthcare System, NYC Health + Hospitals/Woodhull, NYU Langone’s Tisch Hospital and Kimmel Pavilion, Hassenfeld Children’s Hospital at NYU Langone, and our NYU Langone Eye Center provides an unmatched patient base and the best settings in which to learn the latest evidence-based techniques and how to provide the highest-quality care.
+The diversity of our teaching sites and patient population is one of the highlights of our program.
+The combination of NYC Health + Hospitals/Bellevue, the VA NY Harbor Healthcare System, NYU Langone’s Tisch Hospital and Kimmel Pavilion, Hassenfeld Children’s Hospital at NYU Langone, and our NYU Langone Eye Center provides unmatched patient diversity and the opportunity to learn the latest evidence-based techniques and how to provide the highest-quality care.

 We thank you for your interest in our program and invite you to learn more about us.

 The Department of Ophthalmology selects its residents through the SF Match Ophthalmology Matching Program, and includes an integrated postgraduate year one (PGY-1).

 Five positions are available in the 2023–2024 match.
 House officers are selected for their enthusiasm, academic excellence, collaborative approach, and dedication to providing unparalleled patient care.
 We accept applications from all graduating medical students.
 Students of underrepresented backgrounds including, but not limited to, those who identify as Black or African American, Latinx, Native American, Native Pacific Islander, or Native Alaskan are encouraged to apply.